Interactive Analysis on MMCloud + AWS

 Initial Configuration

-bash mm_interactive.sh --mount-packages -i quay.io/danielnachun/tmate-minimal
+bash mm_interactive.sh --mount-packages

 or

-bash mm_interactive.sh --mount-packages -i quay.io/danielnachun/tmate-minimal --float-executable float.darwin_arm64
+bash mm_interactive.sh --mount-packages \

 When prompted, input your account details: your OpCenter username and password.
 Then, a connection to the interactive session will be established from your shell terminal.
-A few minutes later, you should see the output:
+For tmate sessions, you will see the below message.
+Just type y and enter to continue.

 To access the server, copy this URL into a browser: ...